-^{} The City has the authority to regulate short-term rentals (AirBnB.
-VRBO. etc.) and
+^{} The City has the authority to regulate short-term rentals (AirBnB, VRBO, etc.) and setting aside the ADU issue does not preclude the City from discussing short-term rentals.

-5 Summary of Recommendations
+Summary of Recommendations

 Building Resident Capacity to Manage Neighborhood Change

 Change or potential change in Wheat Ridge neighborhoods, resulting from a strengthening real estate market, is making some residents uncomfortable.
 At the same time, some other kinds of change are desired but difficult to bring to fruition.
 The City must begin to engage neighborhoods with the aim of building resident capacity to manage change at the neighborhood level.